UZBEKISTAN: Police excuses for literature seizure raids

 Tashkent: pre-Novruz inspection, literature seizure

-Two officers of Tashkent's Yashnobod District Anti-terrorist Police raided the home of a Baptist couple, Konstantin and Susanna Binkovsky, mid-morning on 11 March.
+Two officers of Tashkent's Yashnobod District police Struggle with Extremism and Terrorism Department raided the home of a Baptist couple, Konstantin and Susanna Binkovsky, mid-morning on 11 March.
 The officers "claimed that it was part of a regular inspection for security reasons on the eve of the Novruz holiday," Council of Churches Baptists complained to Forum 18 on 30 March.
 Novruz is the Persian New Year celebrated in Uzbekistan and elsewhere in the region.

 However, as soon as the officers entered the Binkovskys' home, they asked the couple whether they had religious literature.
 "When they saw a family Bible on the table and a notebook with notes, they seized them immediately," Baptists complained to Forum 18.
 "Then without a warrant and making records they checked the bookcase and seized all the Christian books."
 Officers did not provide the couple a copy of the Police report.